-Motor is adequately detailed, much better than I would have anticipated prior to purchasing the model.
-The age of the model can be seen here with the large dog leg style hinges for the hood and minus any hood prop for support.
+The motor is adequately detailed, much better than I would have anticipated prior to purchasing the model.
+The age of the model can be seen here with the large dog-leg style hinges for the hood and minus any hood prop for support.
 The rear hatch does open too.
 No actual carpet here, but a look-like plastic material to mimic the real thing.
-Honestly it is not as horrible as it sounds, looks and feels similar to carpeting too.
+Honestly, it is not as horrible as it sounds, looks and feels similar to carpeting too.

 Being a fan of the Corvette and trying to find models of each era without breaking the bank (well not trying to) the AUTOart C5 Z06 comes recommended.
 I believe your options in exterior colours are red, silver and yellow.
 Deals are out there, you should not have an issue finding one under $50.
-Overall package works very well, and would display nicely next to models priced 4 to 5 times as much with thought.
+The overall package works very well and would display nicely next to models priced 4 to 5 times as much with thought.
 Get one!
 Enjoy the pics!